pritamdey251/PaymentCalendar/README.md

 * System API: ```java username.toUpperCase(locale) ```

 #### ToDo:
 The Add Payment functionality is not implemented yet.
+When you click on the Add Payment button it takes you to Under construction !! page.

 #### Conclusion:
 This application is localized for hi_IN, en_US and fr_FR.
 For all other locales it will default to using english language but all the globalized APIs (like currency format, date format, number format, weekdays, month names etc) would continue to work.